inouye-lab/ild-domain-counterfactuals/README.md

 In the rebuttal, we add some additional experiments using Normalizing Flows and VAEs as G. The corresponding code could be found in `simulated/flow` and `simulated/vae` respectively.
-Similarly, to regenerate the figures in the paper: (1) run the sweeps in the corresponding `configs` directory, and (2) follow the instruction in the notebook.
+Similarly, to regenerate the figures in the paper: (1) run the sweeps in the corresponding `configs` directory, and (2) follow the instruction in the notebook (share the same notebook with other simulated experiments).

 **TODO**: Clean up the code for these experiments.